5th December 2019

 Rebecca Cresswell, Sweeney Miller Law’s divorce lawyer said: “We understand that family matters are extremely difficult topics to discuss and are personal to you, but couples should remember that we deal with these issues every day and we can guide you through the process taking away some of the strain.”

-For anyone who is considering divorce or separation, please call Sweeney Miller Law on 03459005401 for advice from our team of specialists who can guide you through the process.
+For anyone who is considering divorce or separation, please call Sweeney Miller Law on 03459005401 for advice from our team of specialists such as child custody lawyers who can guide you through the process.